-Sykes and Jacques play a pair of twins who insist they are identical twins despite not only being the opposite sex, but also looking nothing alike (Eric is tall thin and rakish, Hat is short pleasantly large and baby faced) who live together in a modest house, on a modest street, in modest Middle England.
+Sykes and Jacques play a pair of twins who insist they are identical twins despite not only being the opposite sex, but also looking nothing alike (Eric is tall, thin and rakish, Hat is short pleasantly large and baby faced) who live together in a modest house, on modest Sebastopol Terrace, in modest Middle England.
 Eric is reluctant to find any form of work, something Hat bemoans at times as she is the sensible one... but he'd rather try his hand at Get Rich Quick Schemes like buying a local truckers' greasy spoon and run it cheap like the truckers like and cream off the profits.

-This TV sitcom contained examples of:
+Sykes contained examples of: